Our typical mold inspection:

 Interview with client

-When the client calls us for a Mold Inspection they have some mold related concerns or areas of concern in the building that they would like us to address, we also attempt to determine if they are experiencing mold related health issues and the length of time mold has been an issue.
+When the client calls us for a Mold Inspection in Toronto, Mississauga or GTA area.
+They have some mold related concerns or areas of concern in the building that they would like us to address, we also attempt to determine if they are experiencing mold related health issues and the length of time mold has been an issue.

 A brief history of the problem, the source of the problem if known.
 Have there been incidences of water intrusion/damage, high humidity, flooding, or renovations?
 Mold spores need water to grow and any past history of water intrusion or humidity may point to areas of concern for the investigator.
 In a typical basement the location of the indoor problem usually leads us to the water infiltration problem outdoors.
 Outdoor problems are typically degraded caulking, failing foundation waterproofing, grading and drainage issues.
 In the attic we typically look for poor insulation, poor ventilation, disconnected bathroom vents and leaking roof.

 After the Mold Inspection of the building, the mold inspector determines the extent of mold damage indoors and comes up with a method of safe mold removal.
 Should any visible mold be found, you will be informed immediately.
 Should toxic molds, such as Stachybotrys, be suspected, you will be notified and an immediate course of action will be outlined.

 In some cases, no mold is found nor suspected.
 In other situations in which there are strong indicators that mold exists but is not visible or detectable without intrusive investigation, tape lift sampling of a suspicious area and we may perform an indoor air quality test to confirm mold presence.

 All Mold Inspectors are Not Created Equal